Community Commons Summer Grants

 The Community Commons Summer Grants allow Hampshire students to apply for funding from several different grant programs using a shared application.
 Funding is for summer internships and projects, and is generally limited to $3,500 per student.

-The Community Commons Grant program will offer student grants to support cost of living and other expenses for projects and internships that can be conducted either on-site or remotely from June to August 2021.
-College sponsorship of domestic travel for academic purposes only will be allowed.
-Students receiving this funding are expected to adhere to all quarantine or other travel requirements in both their destination and return locations.
-International college-sponsored travel is still suspended (exceptions will require Presidential approval) and therefore funding may only support domestic travel expenses.
+The Community Commons Grant program will offer student grants to support travel, cost of living and other expenses for projects and internships that will be conducted over the summer.
 If you have questions about whether or not your proposal can be sponsored by a grant, please reach out to the contact people listed below.

 Any student who has at least one semester remaining, is in good academic standing, and has financial need is eligible to apply for grant funding; individual programs may have additional eligibility guidelines.
 Internships and projects must have a supervisor or mentor who can consistently supervise the applicant remotely, whether with an organization or while pursuing self-designed work.

 Grant-making programs are excited to connect with students and continue the legacy of summer funding for work that puts theory into real world contexts.
-The shared application process outlined below is for summer grants from the Career Options Resource Center, Community Partnerships for Social Change, Critical Studies of Childhood, Youth & Learning, Culture Brain & Development, Ethics and the Common Good, and James Baldwin Scholars Program.
+The shared application process outlined below is for summer grants from Community Partnerships for Social Change, Culture Brain & Development, Ethics and the Common Good, the James Baldwin Scholars Program, and SPARC: Supporting your Purpose with Action, Resources and Connections.

-If you have a question about the application process or a technical issue, please contact the Career Options Resource Center at email@example.com.
+If you have a question about the application process or a technical issue, please contact the SPARC at firstname.lastname@example.org.

 Contact: Mary Bombardier

-Description: Assists students with the costs of interning for nonprofit organizations of their choice in the U.S. whose work must be social justice/social change-oriented.
-The internship must also relate to and inform the students’ Division II academic work.
+Description: The Community Commons offers the CPSC Social Justice Scholar grants to assist Division II students on financial aid with the costs of interning for nonprofit organizations of their choice in the U.S. whose work must be social justice/social change-oriented.
+A student may also conduct a self-designed project with a designated mentor or supervisor.
+The internship or project must also relate to and inform the students’ Division II academic work.

 Award: Up to $3,000 per student; 5 grants are awarded.